Wong-Zakai approximation for a class of SPDEs with fully local monotone coefficients and its application: Wong-Zakai approximation for the system

 \section{Wong-Zakai approximation for the system \eqref{1.1}}

 In this section, we state and prove our main result of this article.
-Before proceeding further, let us recall the following result from \cite{ICAM2}. \begin{lemma}[{\cite[Lemma 2.1]{ICAM2}}] For $T>0$, there exists a constant $\delta_0>0$ such that for every $\delta>\frac{\delta_0}{\sqrt{T}},\ t\in[0,T]$,
+Before proceeding further, let us recall the following results from \cite{ICAM2}. \begin{lemma}[{\cite[Lemma 2.1]{ICAM2}}] For $T>0$, there exists a constant $\delta_0>0$ such that for every $\delta>\frac{\delta_0}{\sqrt{T}},\ t\in[0,T]$,